seattleflu/documentation/infrastructure.md

 # Seattle Flu Study infrastructure

-Run by the Bedford Lab, currently managed by Thomas.
+Run by the Bedford Lab, currently managed mostly by Thomas.

 Unless noted otherwise, all of this is running under the AWS account 296651737672.

-## EC2
+## Web hosts

 ### backoffice.seattleflu.org